fauguste/auto-cancellation-running-action/README.md

 Reduce number of minutes usage of github action by killing all old actions running on the same branch and not finished.

 ## Usage
-You can create a `.github/workflows/auto-concellation.yml` file:
+You can create a `.github/workflows/auto-cancellation.yml` file:

 ```
-name: auto concellation running job
+name: auto cancellation running job
 on: pull_request

 jobs:
-  build:
+  cancel:
     name: auto-cancellation-running-action
     runs-on: ubuntu-latest
     steps: